Inspiring figures of history: Jeanne d’Arc

 The dauphin was open to almost every proposal to resolve the invidious military situation, however preposterous it may have appeared in the first place.
 And here she was, the perfect means of psychological warfare against the English troops.

-But Jeanne’s reckless faith in the inevitable victory sadly turned out to be fatal.
+But Jeanne’s reckless faith in the inevitable victory caused her eventual downfall.
 She was burnt at stake in Rouen at age nineteen, after been captured, sold (for a large sum), and condemned to death by a religious court4.

 For me, Jeanne d’Arc is a great inspirational figure.